epfl-ada/ada-2023-project-dataexplorers/README.md

 terms of the defined score.
 Aymeric delved into temporal factors and population dynamics, understanding their correlation with financial success and viewer opinions.
 Yara studied genre analysis, as well as the effect of sequels.
 Eric explored inclusivity.
 Anthony analyzed features like duration and language, while Anton focused on the influence of actors’ fame.
-Finally, and based on our analysis, we were able to determine together the recipe for a good movie.
+Finally, we brought our insights together and started building the recipe for a good movie.

 # Methods

 To find the recipe for a good movie, we follow this methodology:

 1) Data augmentation and processing

    One can’t start working with data before cleaning it and preparing it, which is why we carry the following steps:

-   a) Find datasets (e.g. Kaggle, scraping IMDB and Wikidata) containing additional data we need for our project and don’t have yet (e.g. movie ratings, inclusivity in movies, inflation, …).
+   *  Find datasets (e.g. Kaggle, scraping IMDB and Wikidata) containing additional data we need for our project and don’t have yet (e.g. movie ratings, inclusivity in movies, inflation, …).
-   b) Fill NaN values for inclusivity with data from more datasets (found online from scraping).
+   *  Fill NaN values for inclusivity with data from more datasets (found online from scraping).
-   c) In the movies datasets, remove the movies without revenue and ratings data.
+   *  In the movies datasets, remove the movies without revenue and ratings data.
-   d) Adjust box office revenue to inflation to have comparable values.
+   *  Adjust box office revenue to inflation to have comparable values.
-   e) In the actors datasets, remove lasting NaN values for inclusivity data.
+   *  In the actors datasets, remove lasting NaN values for inclusivity data.
-   f) Preprocess the data: convert data in each column into a more convenient format.
+   *  Preprocess the data: convert data in each column into a more convenient format.
-   g) Analyze data balance and decide what to do if imbalanced, depending on the feature being analyzed.
+   *  Analyze data balance and decide what to do if imbalanced, depending on the feature being analyzed.

-2) Analysis of the correlation between movie revenue and rating Film directors define a good or bad movie according to its ratings and the revenue it generates.
+3) Analysis of the correlation between movie revenue and rating Film directors define a good or bad movie according to its ratings and the revenue it generates.
 But are these two elements correlated?
 In order to answer this question, we conduct the following tests: